Ground Penetrating Radar for Archaeology

 Various other methods in archaeological survey have their limitations:

-While resistivity meters are lightweight and cheap, often they do not determine depth or create vertical profiles as accurately as other techniques.
-Deeper investigations require longer cables, and laying the cable properly and maintaining clean, interference-free leads can be time-consuming.
-Often, results are ambiguous with coarse resolutions.
-Lastly, the presence of pipes, cables and other structures may further complicate their interpretation.
+Though resistivity meters are lightweight and cheap, they often do not determine depth or create vertical profiles as accurately as other solutions.
+Deeper investigations require long cables.
+Here, properly laying the cable and maintaining clean, interference-free leads is time-consuming and not worth the investment.
+The results are often ambiguous with no coarse resolution and the presence of any underground infrastructure may further complicate interpreting findings.

-Magnetometers respond to iron and steel levels in materials and largely depend on objects' mass for sufficient detection.
+Mangetometers respond to iron and steel levels in materials and largely depend on objects' mass for sufficient detection.
 Unfortunately, high concentrations of magnetic materials may disrupt the detection of subtler anomalies that may be of more interest to the archaeologist.
-GPR does not have this issue.

-Electromagnetic conductivity instruments also respond strongly to metal, which of course means that survey focusing on finding nonmetallic materials may be thrown off or interrupted.
+Electromagnetic conductivity instruments also respond strongly to metal.
+This means that survey results focusing on nonmetallic materials may be skewed or interrupted.